 When an execution container is configured for a step, Octopus will still connect to the worker machine via a Tentacle or SSH.
-The difference is that the specified image will be run as a container and the step will be executed inside the container (using the docker exec command).
+The difference is that the specified image will be run as a container and the step will be executed inside the container.

 See the blog post announcing this feature for some added context.